 Now that you have a better understanding of what User Experience is and what a UX designer is, I'll name some of the ways a UX designer can be of big help in the development of a successful product.
-There’s a lot of them but I’m only going to present three - the ones that I think have a bigger overall positive impact on the development of a great product.
+There are a lot of ways, but I’m only going to present three - the ones that I think have a bigger overall positive impact on the development of a great product.

 1. UX designers are experiential guides that will get you through the design process.

 As you may have noticed, until now we have yet to mention the visual design, or graphic user interface design, of a product.
 The reason for this is because the visual design is usually not a responsibility of the UX designer.
 That’s the role of the User Interface (UI) designer.
 Also, in order for a product to be really good, there are some steps that have to be taken in consideration before thinking about the visual style or design.

 Here at Imaginary Cloud we strongly believe that “Software should improve people’s lives”, this is our mantra.

 We’ve spent the last years developing and perfecting our own